adstriegel/cse20289-fa23/assignments/assignment09/Assignment9.md

 * Have the code expect only a single input - the name of the file including the path to analyze
 * Check to see if the file starts with the magic number - if it does not - appropriately display an error
+   * You can read about the [pcap file format](https://wiki.wireshark.org/Development/LibpcapFileFormat).
+The tests are actually in the code already but you need to modify for it to properly show the error message.
    * `Error: XXXX.txt is not a network capture file.`
    * Note that your error message should only show the file, not the entire path of the file itself.
 * Display the number of packets present in the file
-   * Note that the populated `struct FilePcapInfo` likely has what you want
+   * Note that the populated `struct FilePcapInfo` likely has what you want, you just need to display it

 ### Task 3e - Status Check